Digital experience standards

 Describes the link’s purpose clearly, helping users know where it leads and improving navigation for everyone.

-Specifies language and region for webpages.
+Pages declare their language and region for international users.

 Indicates page language and region, helping users see the right version and improving search results in different countries.